 Poweshiek County resources:

 Urbandale is located in the northwest corner of the metro along Interstates 35 and 80.
 With a population of nearly 42,000 residents, Urbandale offers a unique combination of large city amenities and a tight-knit community experience.
 An extensive trail system (40 miles of maintained trails), dozens of beautiful parks and an enclosed public pool provide a variety of recreational opportunities for residents, employees and visitors.
-Other top attractions include the spacious and innovative Urbandale Public Library, Living History Farms and the Des Moines Bucs ice hockey arena.
+Other top attractions include the spacious and innovative Urbandale Public Library and Living History Farms.

 A number of small businesses flourish in Urbandale’s quaint downtown district complete with brick streets and water features.
 Neighborhoods near the downtown district reflect the 100-year-old city’s history.
 The rapidly-growing western edge of Urbandale provides many beautiful new residential development options.